rpires71/milestone2/README.md

 - [ ] A secure email list management service is integrated within the form.
 - [ ] Across desktop, laptop, tablet, and mobile devices, the layout will remain responsive.
 - [ ] Navigation links to other main pages will be visible.
-- [ ] Other internal pages are visible and accessible through the site’s navigational links.
+- [ ] Other internal pages are visible and accessible through the sit's navigational links.
 - [ ] Visual design is consistent with rest of the site.

 **Tasks**